robertdebock/presentations/content/photography-basics.md

 - f/1.4, f/2.8
 - Narrow depth of field.
-- Lets in loads of photons.
+- Lets in loads of light.

 ----